fatfish-lab/aquarium-documentation/src/web/applications/workspaces.md

 A set can be used in a column, filter, group, ...

 You can define multiple sets in a workspace.
 Each set has a name and a query.
 The query is a meshQL query that will be executed when the workspace is loaded.
 The name is important since it's how you can reference the set in other queries.

+## Performance

+This tab give you insights about the performance of the workspace.
+A workspace have a score calculated based on it's filter and columns.
+A high score means that the workspace is fast and optimized.
+A low score means that the workspace is slow and my require some optimisations.

+You can expand the last section `Detailled active views analysis`, to see more details about each views and there columns.
+For each view you can see it's performance impact on the global performance score.
+Meaning that you might to focus on the most impacting views to improve the performance of the workspace.

+The depth can also have an impact on the performances, but it depends on the hierarchy and the structure of your data.

+You can always reach our [support](../../contact.md) team if you need help to improve the performance of your workspace.
+We are here to help you and we can provide you with some tips and tricks to improve the performance of your workspace.